JarvusInnovations/gatekeeper/README.md

     hab setup
     ```

     *Entering a __default origin__ will generate a build key and determine what vendor name all the packages you build will be prefixed with.
-It should correspond to the organization you would publish internally or externally as.
-This is recommended.*
+It should correspond to the organization you would publish internally or externally as. __This is recommended__.*

     *Authenticating with GitHub is only necessary for publishing builds to the public artifact depot, [bldr.habitat.sh](https://bldr.habitat.sh/).
 You can skip this for now and re-run `hab setup` later.*

 1. **Clone this repository and change into it**

     ```bash
-    git clone git@github.com:CityOfPhiladelphia/gatekeeper-phila.git -b develop
+    git clone git@github.com:JarvusInnovations/Gatekeeper.git -b phila-develop
     cd ./gatekeeper-phila
     ```